LakeinLove/Mage-The-Awakening/Mage Society/Orders/Silver Ladder.md

 ### Thunder: Imperium is the Sovereign Right of all Humanity

 There is no original sin, no deserving of the punishment levied by a Fallen World.
-Ascension is the birthright of all human souls, denied by the [[Peoples/Exarchs|Exarchs]]’ Lies.
-Sleepers can’t see past the distractions of a World that keeps them from self-actualization, destroying one another’s chances of escape in a vast prisoner’s dilemma.\
+Ascension is the birthright of all human souls, denied by the [[Peoples/Exarchs|Exarchs]]’ Lies. [[Sleepers]] can’t see past the distractions of a World that keeps them from self-actualization, destroying one another’s chances of escape in a vast prisoner’s dilemma.\
 In response, the Ladder strives toward a perfected society, defined by mastery of magic and progress towards [[Awakening]] and [[Ascension]].

 ### Diamond: The Awakened are One Nation

 Mages have a common bond to the Time Before and the Supernal, constituting a nation and rendering all citizens beholden to the law within a perfected and equivalent array.
 Banishers and [[Seers of the Throne|Seers]] are obviously in open rebellion and are to be treated as such, but they still have rights and privileges as mages.\
-The Awakened are bound to Consilia, which they must exalt above any Sleeper government.
+The Awakened are bound to Consilia, which they must exalt above any [[Sleepers|Sleeper]] government.
 This principle was extended even in the Ladder’s ancient days, precipitating the formation and structure of the Diamond Orders and their millennia-long association.

 ### Blood: The Sleepers Follow

 Once all souls are free, the [[Peoples/Exarchs|Exarchs]] will surrender or be annihilated, their conceptual identity relegated to mere theory.
 The perfect Awakened city will arise, not some time-lost ruin that Fell but a true utopia the Ladder will build.\
 Humanity will rise as one, and then the Ladder’s true work will begin.
-Until that point, the Ladder leads, commanding Sleepers for their own good and against their own unwise impulses.
+Until that point, the Ladder leads, commanding [[Sleepers]] for their own good and against their own unwise impulses.

 ### Star: The Silver Ladder is the Path to Victory

 The Ladder defines the stages of enlightenment souls progress up, from laborers to Ascended Sages; but despite the [[Free Council]]’s rhetoric, the Ladder believes that everyone and anyone deserves the right to move to a rung that best suits her, even if it’s not at the top.\
 Let artists be artists, let managers, manage… and let mages work miracles.
-Awakened souls have a destiny and an obligation to uplift the Sleepers and bring Sleepwalkers to [[Awakening]].
+Awakened souls have a destiny and an obligation to uplift the [[Sleepers]] and bring [[Sleepwalkers]] to [[Awakening]].

 ## Origins